rejnac/compiled-hymnal/README.md

 # Donate

+You can support us in correcting lyrics erros or donating towards a team of dedicated developers involved in this noble project.
 * Paypal: info@rejnac.com
 * M-Pesa: +254713860652
 * Donate: https://tinyurl.com/rejnac-donate

-You can support us in correcting code/lyrics errors or donating towards a team of dedicated developers involved in this noble project.

 # VideoPsalm App projector presentation
 1. Download the (.vpc) file